AvizNetworks/ones-ovd/mkdocs/docs/day2Operations/onesAPI/onesAPIExplorer/onesSampleAPI/SimplifiedDay1Orchestration.md

   </tr>
   <tr>
     <th>Response</th>
-    <td><pre>Returns  the intent ID which is an unique tag mapped to the specific intended input configuration desired by the network operator  while defining the intended configuration with only specific desired network entities </pre></td>
+    <td>Returns  the intent ID which is an unique tag mapped to the specific intended input configuration desired by the network operator  while defining the intended configuration with only specific desired network entities </td>
   </tr>
   <tr>
     <th>Example</th>